When do I start my apartment search? What questions should I be asking? What qualifies as a good deal, even?

-Let’s talk budget because this is one of the most important factors and, in our opinion, the very best place to start your apartment search.
+This is quite easily one of the most important factors and, in our professional opinion, the best place to start your apartment search.

-We’ve read that experts suggest housing costs be only 25-35% of your monthly income.
-A quick way to calculate this number is by taking your monthly net income (read: after taxes) and multiply it by either .25 or .35 and voila, a rental budget.
-But keep in mind that this rate might not be realistic for everyone, millennials especially because finding an apartment you love for 25% of a $3000 monthly income would be uh… tough!
-That said, we don’t condone living wildly above your means either.
-Spending your entire income on rent and then struggling to manage a balanced, enjoyable life is not cute and/or healthy.
+We’ve read that experts suggest housing costs be only 25-35% of your monthly income, which is why they require you to prove that your monthly income is three times the rent.
+A quick way to calculate this number is by taking your monthly net income (read: after taxes) and multiply it by either .25 or .35 and voila – a rental budget!
+This equation might not be realistic for everyone, but it serves as a great starting point.
 In our opinion, being honest with yourself about what you can and can’t afford is more important than what percentage any expert suggests.

 PRO TIP: create a spreadsheet and note your monthly income and expenses, then allocate rental and spending budgets from the remaining amount.
 You’ll thank us later.

-When a property is working extra hard to lease up their units, it’s not uncommon for them to offer rent specials and discounts, which means you can score a more expensive apartment at an affordable rate *the coupon clippers in all of us rejoice*!
+When a property is working to lease up their units, it’s not uncommon for them to offer rent specials and discounts, making what might initially be a more expensive apartment much more affordable. *the coupon-er in all of us rejoices*

-**Keep in mind that most properties approve on (three times) MARKET rate**
+**Something to keep in mind is that most properties approve residents based on a net income of three times the MARKET rate**